Anheuser-Busch: 2023 Bud Light boycott

+Yahoo!
+Finance, on July 10, 2023, reported a recent YouGov survey's findings that Bud Light's popularity among American beer brands dropped to the 14th position.

+On July 26, 2023, the Wall Street Journal reported that Anheuser-Busch laid off hundreds of workers at its U.S. sales offices after months of slumping sales at Bud Light.

+Anheuser-Busch reported in its second quarter earnings, on August 3, 2023, that its revenue in the United States fell more than 10 percent in the second quarter, versus the same period last year, “primarily due to the volume decline of Bud Light.”
+Operating profit at the U.S. unit dropped by nearly 30 percent.

+On February 29, 2024, CNN Business reported, Anheuser-Busch InBev, the world's largest brewer, experienced a significant financial hit, potentially losing up to $1.4 billion in sales.
+This loss was attributed to the controversy and subsequent boycott of Bud Light in the United States, following the sponsored Instagram post featuring the transgender influencer Dylan Mulvaney, which notably impacted the company's overall growth and beer sales volume in North America.

+2025 PrideFest

+In 2025, Anheuser-Busch broke ties with St. Louis PrideFest after 30 years as the main corporate sponsor.
+In response, several St. Louis LGBTQ and ally bars announced they would stop carrying AB products.

 Ties with Washington University in St. Louis

 Adolphus Busch joined Washington University's Board of Directors in 1895, back when the school was still located on its old downtown St. Louis campus.
 Adolphus would continue to serve on the board until his death in 1913, at which point his son, August Busch Sr. took over his seat.
 Though Adolphus Busch III and Gussie Busch never sat on the board, the ties between their company and the school were still strong.
 August Busch III, CEO of Anheuser-Busch from 1975 to 2002, would become a trustee of the university, a position he holds to this day.
 The Anheuser-Busch Foundation donation that gave its name to Anheuser-Busch Hall was made in honor of Fred L. Kuhlmann, an executive officer of both the company and the St. Louis Cardinals under August Busch III.
-Kuhlmann, who held these positions for most of the 1980s and early 1990s, graduated from Wash.
-U.'s undergraduate and law programs.
+Kuhlmann, who held these positions for most of the 1980s and early 1990s, graduated from WashU's undergraduate and law programs.
 Though the Busch family no longer owns Anheuser-Busch, the connection between the company and the university is ongoing.
 Jack H. Purnell, former CEO of Anheuser-Busch, where he worked for 36 years, is an executive in residence of the Olin Business School.